ColbyParsons/Simple-Ray-Tracer/README.md

-This is a simple ray tracer implemented as part of an undergraduate course I took.
+A simple ray tracer implemented in C++.

 COMPILATION:
-	My code for assignment 4 can be compiled and run in the same way as how the code was given to us. i.e.
 		cd A4
 		premake4 gmake
 		make
 		cd Assets
 		../A4 sample.lua

+Made as an assignment submission for a final year undergraduate graphics course.

 Manual: